cc-001/nyt-covid-19-plotter/README.md

 pip install numpy
 ```

 Install whatever you're missing this way.
 This was done quickly in a couple hours on the weekend so it's not handling errors or telling you how to use it.
-Here's a quick guide.

 The county is looked up using the FIPS code, in this case it needs to be the full code with the state:  https://en.wikipedia.org/wiki/FIPS_county_code